Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/walk.md

 It is as if some invisible force compels all these bacteria to tumble with the same frequency.
 Recalling Dobzhansky's quotation from our work in a [previous module](../motifs/nar) that "nothing in biology makes sense except in the light of evolution", we wonder why evolution might hold tumbling frequency constant across species.

 This question is a fundamental one, and we will return to it at the close of this module after we have learned more about the biochemical basis of chemotaxis and how a bacterium can adjust its behavior in response to a chemical substance.
-In the process, we will see that despite bacteria being simple organisms, the mechanism that they use to implement chemotaxis is far more sophisticated than we might expect.
+In the process, we will see that despite bacteria being simple organisms, the mechanism that they use to implement chemotaxis is sophisticated and beautiful.

 [Next lesson](signal){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}